 Two methods exist to address alleged community standards violations and determine whether a student is responsible or not within the formal resolution process:

-• Administrative Hearing: Matters and the alleged policy violations are reviewed, discussed, and conducted in a hearing with a designated community standards administrator within the Dean of Students Office and Office of Community Standards and Student Accountability.
+Administrative Hearing: Matters and the alleged policy violations are reviewed, discussed, and conducted in a hearing with a designated community standards administrator within the Office of Community Standards and Student Accountability or Residence Life.
 The designated community standards administrator will oversee the hearing and make a final decision based on information presented from all reports and individuals involved.
 See Administrative Hearing for more information.

 FORMAL RESOLUTION PROCEDURE